j-furlan/j-furlan/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on getting better with development in general...
-- 🌱 I’m currently learning about GitHub and Security
+- 🌱 I’m currently learning about GitHub and its security features.
+- 🧑‍💻 Working my way as a cloud architect and development.